jhauberg/ComponentKit/README.md

         new FireBreathing()));
 ```

-When you want to manage and handle specific components separately, you set triggers.
+When you want to manage and handle specific components separately, you can set triggers.
 Like this:

 ```C#
 List<Combustible> combustibles =